Develop a technical foundation for gymnastic ring exercises like the muscle-up

 Finally, you’ll put all your new strength and skills to good use in performing the complete flow routine, by which you’ll refine and polish your abilities.

-Here’s What R1 Some Users Have Achieved So Far:
+Here’s What R1 Users Have Achieved So Far:

 Torsten Nielsen, Denmark – GMB R1 Client

-Worried You Don’t Have Time for Ring Training?
-An Active Soldier Doesn’t Think So…
+Don’t Have Time for Ring Training?
+This Active Soldier Begs to Differ…

 I am currently deployed so I brought a pair of wooden rings with me to continue my training that I started back home.
 I am unable to be as consistent as I was back home but am striving to stay on top of it.